-- 1. Verify the oven chamber and shelving are at room temperature (20 25°C). - 2.
+- 1. Verify the oven chamber and shelving are at room temperature $(20 25^{\circ}C)$ . - 2.
 Verify the oven chamber is clean and dry to prevent outgassing from contaminants or water. - 3.
-Close the chamber door, then open the vacuum valve. - 4.
+Close the chamber door, then set Event 1 to On. - 4.
 Allow the oven to vacuum down to the lowest vacuum level your pump can achieve. - 5.
 Write down the pressure displayed on the Vacuum Gauge as a positive number. - This is Record 1.